reproducerai/reproducerai.github.io/README.md

 ---

-### 🌱 Long-Term Goal
+### 🌱 My Goal
-To become a trusted source for reproducibility in AI research —
-helping researchers, engineers, and companies validate claims with open data.
+To understand the fundamentals of AI at a deeper level.

 ---